album chronology

 the child

 The introduction of a music box was an inevitability when posed with this subject matter, and beginning with it, the piece charts the growth from infancy to teenage terror and has a theme of progressive development, that of the child being mirrored in the music.
-Like the others, perhaps a little short.
+This one got the full treatment, later on (see Album 4).

 general album comments...